hpatil000/Breast-Cancer-Prediction/README.md

 ### Objective

 This project aims to develop a predictive model for the classification of breast cancer, distinguishing between benign and malignant cases.
-Additionally, the model provides the ability to classify whether a patient has benign cancer or malignant cancer.

 ### Workflow